 Step 4: Home Visit(s)

 Step 5: You Will Be Notified Of Our Decision

 Step 6: You Add A New Member To Your Family

 Our adoption fee for dogs aged 0-5 years is $400.00.
 Our adoption fee for dogs aged 6 years and older is $250.00.
 Since we are a volunteer organization funded entirely by contributions, we count on your continuing support as well as your adoption fees to help defray the costs of caring for our foster dogs.
-We would happily accept any amounts in over these minimum fees to help other dogs in our care.
+We would happily accept any amounts over and above these minimum fees in order to help other dogs in our care.

 We are always looking for donations too.
 So if you would like to help out while you are waiting for your perfect match or if you are looking for additional ways to help, please visit our Donations Page.

 We wish you and your rescue Boxer all the best.
 Adoptive parents become part of the Boxer Rescue Ontario family and you will be invited to join our adopter’s email and support group.
 We encourage you to join but you are always free to ask us questions and send pictures.
 We love to hear how our babies are doing!

 Make A Donation!